getodk/docs/src/getting-started-2.rst

   #.
 Click on :menuselection:`Server URL` and replace the default server with *https://opendatakit-simpledemo.appspot.com* then click :guilabel:`OK`.
   #.
 Back out of settings then choose :guilabel:`Sync Now`.

-The synchronization process will now occu
+The synchronization process will now occur.

 .. note::